Double Vision by Steve Gore

 A clever card trick where one card appears to split into two identical cards in a visually striking moment, worth adding to any magician's toolkit.

-The performance is seamless and engaging, with clear transformations and a strong climax, though it relies on advanced sleight of hand.
+The performance is seamless and engaging, with clear transformations and a strong climax where all the cards vanish and magically reappear in the pocket.

 Performance videos